GitFlow

 Core Principles

-- Two main branches:
+- Two long-lived branches:

-main(production) anddevelop(integration) - Supporting branches:
+main(production) anddevelop(integration). - Supporting branches:

 GitFlow Diagram